 One Aldwych Hotel in London partnered with Dalmore Whisky to give customers a “VR whisky cocktail”.
 That was a drink served with a VR headset so that someone consuming the cocktail could virtually visit the distillery.
 They could see where the whisky was aged or explore the barley fields and water sources used to make the drink in their hand.
 That’s a prime example of using VR to tell the story of your product.

 The layout of retail spaces is becoming smarter.
-Design increasingly concentrates on maximising foot traffic in the right places, at the right times.
+Design increasingly concentrates on maximizing foot traffic in the right places, at the right times.
 VR can have an impact in this regard, too.

 British retailer Marks & Spencer designed a pop-up VR showroom that it showcased in key cities around the country.
 This allowed consumers wearing headsets to drag and drop items from the retailer’s high-end LOFT homeware range.
 They could then create what M&S described as “their ideal living space”.